kabandr/bookit/README.md

 # Bookit

-A Travel Booking Application built with React on an Express server and deployed using Docker, Docker Compose and Kubernetes.
+A Travel Booking Application built with React on Express server and deployed using Docker, Docker Compose and Kubernetes.

 ## Warning